What is Junk?

 When is a vehicle likely to be classified as junk?

 If the following conditions exist: 1) If it does not have a valid tag, 2) If any part, equipment, or piece necessary for its operation is and remains removed for a period of fifteen (15) days, 3) If for any other reason the vehicle appears, after reasonable inquiry and investigation to be junked or abandoned.
 However, a determination is only made after an investigation by the County.
-For more information please call the Code Compliance Program at (850) 606-1300.
+For more information please contact the Code Compliance Program at (850) 606-1300 or via email CodeCompliance@LeonCountyFL.gov

 How many junk vehicles can be on a person’s property?

-All vehicles must operable and have a valid tag or be properly stored in a completely enclosed structure, or removed.
+All vehicles must operable and have a valid tag or be properly stored in a completely enclosed structure or it must removed.

 How many vehicles can be on a person’s property?